fahdsliman/FinSight-Observer/README.md

 FinSight Observer is a lightweight system observability agent designed to collect and expose host-level metrics for monitoring and reliability engineering.

-This project simulates a real-world Site Reliability Engineering (SRE) observability component used in fintech and distributed systems environments.

 ## Features

 - CPU usage monitoring